Pieeer1/GodotVoipNet/README.md

 4. Go to plugins and enable the plugin
 5. Add a voice instance to your player scene OR a Voice Orchestrator to the scene.
 (Must be instantiated AFTER the Multiplayer setup is completed)
 6. Get a reference to the instance and set `IsRecording = true`
+7. (If there are issues, make sure you have a camera attached.
+See the example for a full minimal reproduceable sample)
 Example:
 ```csharp